kroysemaj/git-GDI/slides/creating-a-new-repo.md

 <br>

-Now create a new directory to house our repo. <!-- .element: class="fragment" data-fragment-index="3" -->
+Now create a new directory for all the projects from this class. <!-- .element: class="fragment" data-fragment-index="3" -->
 ```bash
 mkdir gdi-git-class
 ```